Interview with Bill Cottam, the founder of Nutrabaits Bill Cottam founded Nutrabaits with Tim Paisley in 1986.

 What baits are now the most popular, and are there any that you think could become “bestsellers” shortly?

 Bill Cottam.
 Difficult question.
 The popularity of some products varies considerably from one country to another, and our 3D line serves as a striking example of this.
 In the UK, the level of sales of our base mix and ready-made boilies 3D is slightly above average, but in foreign countries, we are exhausted to keep up with demand.
 Nevertheless, some products are sold well everywhere, and the leading position here is undoubtedly occupied by all baits that include a set of attractants Trigga or Trigga Ice, as well as the ever-popular Big Fish Mix.
-I suppose that another trendy line of our products will soon be Blue Oyster – the products are new and, of course, it’s too early to judge, but the initial demand and preliminary results remind me very much of launching Trigga baits.
+I suppose that another top line of our products will soon be Blue Oyster – the products are new and, of course, it’s too early to judge, but the initial demand and preliminary results remind me very much of launching Trigga baits.